d12frosted/elpa-mirror/melpa/latex-table-wizard-readme.txt

 (that is, a table inside of the cell of a table).

 The only command you need to remember (and perhaps bind a conveniente key to) is latex-table-wizard-do.
-This is actually a transient prefix, so that all the other commands will be available from a prompt in the echo area.
+This command calls a transient prefix called latex-table-wizard-prefix, so that all the other commands will be available from a prompt in the echo area.
 All the commands provided by this package (including latex-table-wizard-do) assume that point is inside of the table-like environment you want to edit when they are called.

-The keybinding set by default in the prefix latex-table-wizard-do are inspired to some extent by Emacs defaults.
+The keybinding set by default in the transient prefix are inspired to some extent by Emacs defaults.
 If you want to change these keybindings or change the layout of the transient interface in any way you should redefine the transient prefix in your configuration (or define a new one with another name), by taking inspiration from the one defined in this file (the macro that does that is called transient-define-prefix).
 Check out the documentation transient.el and

   M-x describe-function transient-define-prefix